LaCatFly/LaCatFly.github.io/_pages/about.md

 A brief History
 ======
-Since I first started to write a blog from 02/18/05, I have moved from MSN space to wordpress and from facebook to wechat.
-Finally (and probably not the end), a few events has led me to move again to Github.
+Since 02/18/05 when I first started to write a blog hosted by MSN, I had used various blogging platforms from wordpress to wechat.
+There are quite a few reasons led me to move Github mostly due to its open source nature, but it will probably not going to be the final place for me.

 Sections Arrangement